 3. Be a role model

-If you have more than one child at home, why not ask your eldest to reach out to their younger siblings to help check their account settings and chat with them about staying safe online?
+If you have more than one child at home this summer, why not ask your eldest to reach out to their younger siblings to help check their account settings, and chat with them about staying safe online.
 Helping others is a great boost for your emotional well-being, and they no doubt have some online wisdom to share.
 Be sure to let all your children know they can come to you if a problem comes up that they’re worried about.

 4. Family debate club

 Why not ask your teen to stage a debate with your family regarding different opinions about the online world.
 It’s a great way to hear about the differing experiences and perspectives of all members of your family.
 Use one of the following prompts to get you started:

 • “It’s impossible to be entirely real online.” – Agree or disagree?

 • “The internet is a force for good – it allows difference to be celebrated.” – Agree or disagree?

 • “It’s right and fair for employers to judge prospective employees on what they share online.” – Agree or disagree?

 Now more than ever, young people are turning to the internet to stay in touch.
 It’s important they do – talking about their shared experiences with friends can be a great stress-buster.
 Is there something they can organise with their friends to make a positive difference to the current situation in their local offline or online communities?
 For example, could they help raise awareness of their local food bank, or set up a weekly virtual ‘tea break’ with their friends?